Parrottrek Journal 2007

 'The Million Dollar Miracle'.
 Her 2nd birthday was celebrated next to the Lion's

-Den at the Santa Barbara Zoological Gardens that overlook East Beach and the
+Den at the Santa Barbara Zoological Gardens that overlook East beach and the

 Bird Refuge.
 We had a soft little bunny rabbit come and visit for all the little ones